 If applicable, the redemption charge is on a sliding scale depending on the length of time for which Shares have been held.
 The longer they have been held, the lower the charge.
-Where a Shareholder has held different parcels of Shares in a particular Fund of the Company for different lengths of time, and then sells some of them, those which have been held the longest will be deemed to be the ones sold.
-This will minimise any redemption charge.
+Where a Shareholder has held different parcels of Shares in a particular Fund for different lengths of time, and then sells some of them, those which have been held the longest will be deemed to be the ones sold.
+This will minimise any selling charge.